Combination Therapy protocol for MS; Sequential 5-part protocol including true stem cells (autologous) $35,000 USD

 Please note that special provisions may not be able to be accommodated for extraordinary dietary requests based on availability of supply, although these might be perfectly reasonable requests in North America.

 Again, please note that patient/subjects and their companions are admitted to the clinic’s own wing within the hospital for the patient’s specific medical therapy.
 Hospital rules must be strictly followed.
 Accordingly, the 14 or more days in residence is for the strict purpose of undergoing medical treatment and should not be viewed as a ‘vacation’ for the purposes of recreation.
 We ask that special personal requests by either the patient or companion be put aside in favour of the medical procedures however difficult it is to sacrifice those personal needs for the length of your stay in residence.
 Alcohol, even for meals is not allowed in the hospital.

 If timing is important in your planning, we recommend you get your procedure scheduled now.
-Available dates are always in demand and it will take a few weeks to get your Medical Visa.
+Available dates are always in demand and it will take up to six weeks to get your Medical Visa.
 Your deposit secures your position, and if for any reason you do not qualify or cannot travel, it is refundable less admin charges and subject to the scheduling of your procedure.
-All deposits are immediately forwarded to the hospital and will be refunded based on reasonable time for their medical administration to do so.
+Should a refund be required for a medical reason, deposits will be refunded based on reasonable processing time (allow approx. 30 days).
 There is no financial risk to booking early.

-In proceeding with our application for the ICMS, we have also adopted the philosophy and strict guidelines of the International Cellular Medicine Society (ICMS) and it is our view that all current therapies meet these requirements as of March, 2012:
+The CCSVI Clinic has also adopted the philosophy and guidelines of the International Cellular Medicine Society (ICMS) and it is our view that all current therapies meet these requirements as of March, 2012:

 Basic Tenets of Cell Based Medicine